Homogeneity and heterogeneity: Homogeneous and heterogeneous reactions

 Homogeneous reactions are chemical reactions in which the reactants and products are in the same phase, while heterogeneous reactions have reactants in two or more phases.
 Reactions that take place on the surface of a catalyst of a different phase are also heterogeneous.
 A reaction between two gases or two miscible liquids is homogeneous.
 A reaction between a gas and a liquid, a gas and a solid or a liquid and a solid is heterogeneous.

 Geology

 Earth is a heterogeneous substance in many aspects; for instance, rocks (geology) are inherently heterogeneous, usually occurring at the micro-scale and mini-scale.

+Linguistics

+In formal semantics, homogeneity is the phenomenon in which plural expressions imply "all" when asserted but "none" when negated.
+For example, the English sentence "Robin read the books" means that Robin read all the books, while "Robin didn't read the books" means that she read none of them.
+Neither sentence can be asserted if Robin read exactly half of the books.
+This is a puzzle because the negative sentence does not appear to be the classical negation of the sentence.
+A variety of explanations have been proposed including that natural language operates on a trivalent logic.

 Information technology

 With information technology, heterogeneous computing occurs in a network comprising different types of computers, potentially with vastly differing memory sizes, processing power and even basic underlying architecture.

 Mathematics and statistics

 In algebra, homogeneous polynomials have the same number of factors of a given kind.